kdmartin1116-boop/sovereign--financial-cockpit/README.md

 # Sovereign Finance Cockpit

 Sovereign Finance Cockpit is a web-based application designed to empower individuals to take control of their financial sovereignty.
 It provides a suite of tools to analyze financial documents, generate legal remedies, and manage interactions with creditors and debt collectors.
+The project is built on the philosophy that every individual has the right to understand and manage their financial affairs, and to seek remedy for any injustices they may face.

 ## Features